Mostly Exploration-Free Algorithms for Contextual Bandits: Conclusions and Discussions

 \section{Conclusions and Discussions}

-We prove that a greedy policy can achieve the optimal asymptotic regret for a two-armed contextual bandit as long as the contexts are i.i.d. and the distribution of contexts $P_X$ are diverse enough.
-Greedy algorithms may be significantly preferable when exploration can be costly (e.g., result in lost customers for online advertising or A/B testing) or unethical (e.g., personalized medicine or clinical trials).
-Furthermore, our algorithm is entirely parameter-free, which makes it desirable in settings where tuning is difficult or where there is limited knowledge of problem parameters.
-Despite its simplicity, our simulations suggest that for the two-armed contextual bandit algorithm, Greedy Bandit can outperform OFUL, Thompson Sampling, and OLS Bandit algorithms.
+We prove that a greedy algorithm can be rate optimal in cumulative regret for a two-armed contextual bandit as long as the contexts satisfy \textit{covariate diversity}.
+Greedy algorithms are significantly preferable when exploration is costly (e.g., result in lost customers for online advertising or A/B testing) or unethical (e.g., personalized medicine or clinical trials).
+Furthermore, the greedy algorithm is entirely parameter-free, which makes it desirable in settings where tuning is difficult or where there is limited knowledge of problem parameters.
+Despite its simplicity, we provide empirical evidence that the greedy algorithm can outperform standard contextual bandit algorithms when the contexts satisfy covariate diversity.
+Even when the contexts do not satisfy covariate diversity, we prove that a greedy algorithm is rate optimal with \textit{some probability}, and provide lower bounds on this probability.
+However, in many scenarios, the decision-makers may not know whether their problem instance is amenable to a greedy approach, and may still wish to ensure that their algorithm provably converges to the correct policy.
+In this case, the decision-maker may under-explore by using a greedy algorithm, while a standard bandit algorithm may over-explore (since the greedy algorithm converges to the correct policy with some probability in general).
+Consequently, we propose the Greedy-First algorithm, which follows a greedy policy in the beginning and only performs exploration when the observed data indicate that exploration is necessary.
+Greedy-First is rate optimal without the covariate diversity assumption.
+More importantly, it remains exploration-free when covariate diversity is satisfied, and may provably reduce exploration even when covariate diversity is not satisfied.
+Our empirical results suggest that Greedy-First outperforms standard bandit algorithms (e.g., UCB, Thompson Sampling, and $\epsilon$-greedy methods) by striking a balance between avoiding exploration and converging to the correct policy.

-However, in some scenarios, it is possible to have more than two arms or that the distribution of contexts $P_X$ is not diverse enough.
-In these cases, the desirable greedy algorithm might sometimes fail.
-We proposed the Greedy-First algorithm which uses the empirical distributions of contexts to determine whether the Greedy Bandit might successfully proceed or not.
-This algorithm maintains greedy policy and only switches to an exploratory algorithm, such as OLS Bandit, if the minimum eigenvalue of empirical covariance matrices do not grow fast enough.
-Simulations suggest that in many problem instances, Greedy-First outperforms OFUL, Thompson Sampling, OLS Bandit, and even Greedy Bandit algorithms.
-It is also worth noting that, Greedy-First achieves a very similar regret to than of Greedy Bandit for a two-armed contextual bandit problem with diverse covariates, as expected.